jvde-github/AIS-catcher/README.md

 If you are looking for a Windows binary supporting SDRplay API 3.09 for RSP1/RSP1A/RSPDX, please get in contact with [me](mailto:jvde.github@gmail.com).
 If you are looking for a Windows x64 version for the latest development version, it is automatically produced by the ``msbuild`` workflow (see Actions).

-## Latest news: Android version available for testing [here](https://github.com/jvde-github/AIS-catcher-for-Android).
+## Latest news: Android version available [here](https://github.com/jvde-github/AIS-catcher-for-Android).
+For now I have decided not to share AIS-catcher-for-Android via the Play Store as there is too much overhead for such a simple program.
+You can download the APK from the mentioned project page.

 ## Recent Developments